Before you submit for a micro-credential, ask yourself if you have done all of the following:

 - Have a colleague or coach look over your submission.
 It helps to have an extra pair of eyes on your submission materials so you feel confident about submitting.

-- Use universal document types, i.e. PDF, Word, PowerPoint.
+- Use universal document types, i.e., PDF, Word, and PowerPoint.

 - Change all settings on all shared documents, websites, and surveys to “anyone with the link.”